Cândido Rondon: Expedition with Roosevelt

-In January 1914, Rondon left with Theodore Roosevelt on the Roosevelt-Rondon Scientific Expedition, whose aims were to explore the River of Doubt.
+In January 1914, Rondon left with Theodore Roosevelt on the Roosevelt–Rondon Scientific Expedition, whose aims were to explore the River of Doubt.
 The expedition left the Tapiripuã, and reached the River of Doubt on 27 February 1914.
 They did not reach the mouth of the river until late April, after the expedition had suffered greatly.
 During the expedition, the river was renamed the Rio Roosevelt.

-The Adventure down the River of Doubt was the most difficult of Roosevelt's life.
+The adventure down the River of Doubt was the most difficult of Roosevelt's life.
 All the men except Rondon suffered from ailments and constant maladies.

 Positivism/Comtism

-From 1898 onward Rondon was an orthodox member of the Igreja Positivista do Brasil (Positivist Church of Brazil), which is a Religion of Humanity based in the thought of Auguste Comte.
+From 1898 onward, Rondon was an orthodox member of the Igreja Positivista do Brasil (Positivist Church of Brazil), which is a Religion of Humanity based on the thought of Auguste Comte.
 The creed he embraced from it emphasized naturalism, science, and altruism rather than any supernatural forces.

 Positivism follows the goal of preventing social unrest by convincing the lower classes to accept the domination of the upper classes in exchange for things such as material benefits, guidance, and general improvement.
 Comte postulated that there are three stages of social evolution that humankind passes through, and placed special emphasis on scientific thought, industrialization, modernization, and general reform.
 These characteristics in particular helped it spread to Brazil following the Paraguayan War (1865–1870), when many Brazilians questioned the foundations of their society.

 Rondon first encountered positivism in 1885 as a student at the Military Academy in Rio de Janeiro, where it was taught as a form of spreading republicanism.
-He converted and became part of a growing group of Positivist officers and cadets at the academy.
+He converted and became part of a growing group of positivist officers and cadets at the academy.
 Although Brazilian enthusiasm for positivism was already on the decline by 1891, Rondon became a passionate lifelong member of the Orthodox Positivist Church, believing that Brazil, and the world with it, would eventually accept positivism because it was so rational.

 Positivism ultimately shaped Rondon's outlook on life, his ideas about interracial relations, and his plans for national development.
-He once told his men that he wanted to create a “political utopia,” and believed that his telegraph line aided in the evolution of humanity due to the large number of tribes he came in first contact with during the project.
+He once told his men that he wanted to create a "political utopia", and believed that his telegraph line aided in the evolution of humanity due to the large number of tribes he came in first contact with during the project.
 Unfortunately, Rondon's positivism ultimately led to fights with officials in the more powerful Catholic Church, limiting the influence and impact of his work in the long term.